wbamberg/wbamberg.github.io/_posts/2018-3-11-interactive-examples.md

 ![](../images/interactive-examples/css-editor-first-final.gif)

-Looking back now, it's interesting that the basic interaction model that we would eventually use for both JavaScript and CSS editors was already in place.
-Although the changes we made after this point were essentially about styling, they had a dramatic effect on the editor's usability.
+Looking back at this prototype now, two things stand out: first, the basic interaction model that we would eventually ship was already in place.
+Second, although the changes we would make after this point were essentially about styling, they had a dramatic effect on the editor's usability.

 ## Building a foundation